ElephantRose/BlogMvc-AspNet-Mvc/readme.md

 * or reinstall all  packages  (nuget restore {path}\YourSolution.sln) see [http://docs.nuget.org/docs/reference/command-line-reference#Restore_command](http://docs.nuget.org/docs/reference/command-line-reference#Restore_command)

-* Edit the connexion string in the  Web.Config file to setup your database (see BlogMvcContext)
+* Edit the connection string in the  Web.Config file to setup your database (see BlogMvcContext)